 Before I Go sessions are an opportunity to celebrate a loved one before they leave us.

-I will always do my best to accommodate these sessions, but the sooner we can connect and I can learn about your dog and you, the easier it will be when it comes time for the session.
-Some people like to do them earlier on in a diagnosis when their loved one is feeling better, some may not have that time.
+I will always do my best to accommodate Before I Go sessions, though the sooner we can connect and I can learn about your dog and you, the easier it will be when it comes to the session.
+Some people like to do the sessions earlier on in a diagnosis when their loved one is feeling better, some may not have that time.
 Either way, if you're interested, please get in touch.

-Sessions are held at an agreed-upon location - outdoors, your home, my studio - with outdoor sessions being weather permitting.
-The session length can vary depending on a variety of factors, but mostly it comes down to your pet's comfort.
-I go gently and at their speed.
-Within about two weeks, you'll receive access to your private on-line gallery where you will be able to access two sets of edited and re-touched digital image files.
-One set will be sized for printing and the second set will be sized and watermarked for sharing online.
+Within about two weeks after our session, you'll receive access to a private on-line gallery where you will be able to access two sets of edited and re-touched digital image files.
+One set will be sized for printing and the second set will be sized and log for sharing online.

-You will also receive a custom e-book, created by me, of our session in a PDF format.
-Viewing session photos in this format takes one on a journey of the session and provides an opportunity for me to share not just the 'pretty pictures', but those little nuances that make your loved one, who they are and who we love... the blinks, maybe a tongue out, maybe turning away from the camera, or maybe even napping.
+You will also receive a custom e-book, created by me.
+Viewing session photos in this format takes one on a journey of the session and provides an opportunity for me to share not just the 'pretty pictures', but those little nuances that make your loved one who they are and who you love... the blinks, maybe a tongue out, maybe turning away from the camera, or maybe even napping.

 The e-book can also be provided in hard or soft-cover book form for an additional cost.

-In studio session fees start at $195; on-location session fees start at $225.
-I understand that finances can be tight for some when dealing with a pet's illness, so please let me know if this an issue and we can work on an alternative.
+Fees: In-studio session fees start at $195; on-location session fees start at $225.
+I know firsthand that finances can get tight when dealing with a pet's illness so my rates reflect that.
+However, if cost is the one thing holding you back, please let me know and we can work on alternative.